-And this goodness and functionality are simply a reflection on God’s deep goodness.
+And this goodness and functionality are simply a reflection of God’s deep goodness.

 But to appreciate God’s goodness, we must be rescued from our guilty anger.

-I have watched my children behave (like their parent) in anger, eating a beautiful meal without an ounce of gratitude, for those weho prepared and provided it.
+I have watched my children behave (as I have also) in anger, eating a beautiful meal without an ounce of gratitude, for those who prepared and provided it.